hazelcast/hazelcast-cpp-client/README.md

 Bob is in IT department
 ```

-You see this example puts all IT personnel into a cluster-wide `personnelMap` and then prints all known personnel.
+You see this example puts all the IT personnel into a cluster-wide `personnelMap` and then prints all the known personnel.

-Now create `Sales.cpp` and compile and run it.
+Now create a`Sales.cpp` and compile and run it.

-Compile:
+**Compile:**

 ```C++
 g++ Sales.cpp -o Sales -lpthread -Icpp/Linux_64/hazelcast/external/include -Icpp/Linux_64/hazelcast/include -Lcpp/Linux_64/hazelcast/lib -lHazelcastClient3.10.1_64
 ```
+**Run**
-Then, you can run the application as
+You can run the application using the following command:
 ```
 ./Sales
 ```

 **Sales.cpp**

 ```C++
 #include <hazelcast/client/HazelcastClient.h>
 int main() {